Yamaha Swoosh Logo for XS650 and Others

 thingiverse

-I own a 1980 Yamaha XS650.
-The right-side tank logo is missing the lower left corner, and has been since I got the bike.
-I planned to buy OEM replacements, until I saw a T-shirt with a rather cool alternative logo that borrows design elements from the standard Triumph logo.
-I created from scratch my own version of that logo, somewhat different than the one on the shirt.
-So to be clear: This is NOT any trademarked Yamaha logo, but an original creation.
-It's not copied or "traced" from the T-shirt photo I saw (honestly, that's too hard anyway) but created from scratch by me.
-It's 2.8mm thick, possibly a bit thinner than would be ideal, but I think I'm going to go with it and see how it holds up.
-No, there are no holes; drill them the old-fashioned way.
-3D printed items sometimes shrink a bit, so measuring and drilling seems smarter.
-The best approach is to print this logo with black filament, sand the tops (faces) of the letters and the "swoosh," then paint them with gold paint; this will echo the original color scheme.
-I'm printing this in PLA.
-Your mileage may vary.
-Fitting the flat print to the curved tank is easy... hit it with a heat gun and the PLA goes floppy.
-Lay it inside the original logo, then run cold water over it to set it.
-EDIT -- see below for notes The logo is laid out at an angle, to fit on 3D printers with small plates.
-Yamaha used the same logo found on my 1980 XS650 on several other years and models, so this logo may be usable elsewhere, though I'd argue that the specific design is especially relevant to the XS650 as it's kind of a clone of British bikes like the Triumphs of the 60's.
-ADDED NOTES: -- Some PLA shrinks quickly if heated.
-I was able to put the logo on the bike without heating it. -- Be careful marking and drilling the holes; a small error means a hump in the logo.
-Don't ask how I know. -- The paint shown in the photo was applied using a brayer (ink roller).
-I used ordinary craft paint, squirted a small amount onto a hard surface, and rolled it out.
-But it's too thin, so after letting it get tacky I applied more.
-It took at least three tries to get the right sticky non-runny consistency.
-After applying it carefully with a thinly-loaded roller, l let it dry completely before applying three coats of a urethane protectant with UV blocking.
-It was not as easy as I hoped, but it looks fantastic.
+I own a 1980 Yamaha XS650, and the right-side tank logo has been missing its lower left corner since I got the bike.
+I initially planned to buy OEM replacements until I saw a T-shirt with an alternative logo that drew inspiration from the standard Triumph logo's design elements.
+This is when I decided to create my own version of the logo, giving it a unique twist compared to the one on the shirt.
+To clarify, this custom logo isn't a trademarked Yamaha logo or a copy of the T-shirt photo; instead, it was created entirely from scratch by me.
+It's 2.8mm thick, which might be slightly thinner than ideal, but I'm willing to give it a try and see how it holds up.
+The design doesn't have any holes; I'll drill them the traditional way.
+Sometimes, 3D printed items can shrink a bit, so measuring and drilling seems like a smarter approach.
+The best method for this logo is to print it with black filament, sand the tops of the letters and the "swoosh," and then paint them with gold paint to match the original color scheme.
+I'm printing this in PLA, but your mileage may vary.
+Fitting the flat print to the curved tank is a breeze – just hit it with a heat gun, and the PLA will become pliable.
+Place it inside the original logo, and run cold water over it to set it in place.
+The logo is designed at an angle to accommodate 3D printers with small plates.
+Yamaha used this same logo on several other models and years, so it's possible that this custom design could be used elsewhere, especially given its relevance to the XS650 as a clone of British bikes like the Triumphs of the 60's.
+I've added some notes below: Some PLA shrinks quickly when heated, but I was able to get away without applying heat.
+Be careful when marking and drilling the holes – a small mistake will result in a hump in the logo.
+I learned this the hard way!
+The paint shown in the photo was applied using a brayer (ink roller).
+I used ordinary craft paint, rolled it out onto a hard surface, but it turned out too thin.
+After letting it get tacky, I reapplied more coats until I achieved the right consistency.
+It took at least three tries to get it just right.
+Once I had the perfect consistency, I applied three coats of urethane protectant with UV blocking.
+It wasn't as easy as I hoped, but the result looks fantastic.

 Download Model from thingiverse